 But while individuals who receive Social Security disability or SSI will automatically get the stimulus money, these disability recipients will not get $500 for children under 17 if they haven't filed a 2018 or 2019 tax return and they didn't submit non-filer information to the IRS by a certain deadline (more on this below).

 If you don't file a tax return because your income is low and/or your only income is SSI or SSDI or veterans benefits, you are still eligible for the COVID-19 stimulus payment.
 If you received SSDI, SSI, or veterans compensation or pension in 2019, and you don't have children under 17, you don't have to do anything to get your $1,200; the government will send you your check automatically.
 You don't need to file a "simple tax return" as the IRS had initially said.

 Individuals who receive Social Security disability, SSI, or veterans benefits will automatically get the stimulus money, but they won't get $500 for each child under 17 unless they submitted their non-filer information to the IRS (or they filed a tax return in 2018 or 2019).
-The deadline, however, has passed for these parents.
+The deadline to submit non-filer information to the IRS, however, has passed for these parents.

 What if you miss the non-filer deadline?
 Parents who receive SSDI had until noon on April 22 to file this information and SSI recipients had until May 5.
 If they missed the deadline, the IRS will send their $1,200 (or less) check now, without the $500, and they will have to wait until 2021 to claim the extra $500 on their 2020 tax return.